-- · Read the entire exam before starting - Stay in the scope of the question - Answer all questions in any way possible. - · Justifications and explanations are considered - The total point value of the exam is 110.
+- Read the entire exam before starting - Stay in the scope of the question - Answer all questions in any way possible. - · Justifications and explanations are considered - The time available for the exam is three hours - The total point value of the exam is 110.
 You need 100 points to score 100% - If you are an exchange student leaving the country very soon, and need to know quickly if you passed the exam, please write "EXCHANGE STUDENT" near your name on the answer sheet